cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 $ git pull https://github.com/cwchentw/mdcms.git
 ```

 Technically, you merge your mdcms snapshot with the master branch of mdcms repo.
+Git will manage the process without manual intervention unless there are any conflict between the codes of the two repositories.

-In the following text, we will indicate what you should be aware.
+In the following text, we will indicate what you should be aware to avoid code conflicts.

 ## No Upgrade at all